varuneti/PLANETARIUM-TEAM/DailyStandup1.md

 - What blockers do you have
      - Suman is away today so we will get his input on phase 1/2 tomorrow
      - We all want to review the recordings a little bit before writing our actual code for feature
+- remember for future: Plain text password, split the dataset for creation/deletion of planets/moons